Shedding Light on Home Solar Systems

 Another consideration is your roof’s age.
 If you install solar power one year and have to replace the roof the next year, you will need to remove and replace all the solar panels.

-Overall, for homeowners plan their home solar system appropriately, the savings, peace-of-mind, and property value boost will make the investment well worth it.
+Overall, for homeowners who plan their home solar system appropriately, the savings, peace-of-mind, and property value boost will make the investment well worth it.